-Naturally Creamy Turnip Potato Soup without any cream, half & half, or butter!
-You’ll love this tasty, healthy, light starter soup for dinner or as a healthy lunch with crackers or a sandwich.
+Naturally Creamy Potato Turnip Soup without any cream, half & half, or butter!
+You’ll love this tasty, healthy, light soup for dinner or as a healthy lunch.
 Vegan, gluten-free, and oh so good.

 I proclaimed this to be the year of soup, and I wasn’t kidding.
-Soup is just so warming and filling and delicious, I don’t get how Aldo doesn’t like it!
+Soup is just so warming, filling, and delicious.
+Sadly, my husband doesn’t like soup.
+I don’t get how!
 Although he did eat the coconut curry butternut squash soup and admitted that it’s really good.
 So maybe there is hope yet in converting him to a soup lover.

-This time I made a turnip potato soup.
+This time I made a creamy vegan potato turnip soup.

-So you might be asking, did I convert Aldo to a soup lover with this turnip potato soup?
+So you might be asking, did I convert Aldo to a soup lover with this soup?
 No. Hahaha.

 OK OK, I get it.
 You don’t love how it looks.
 Thanks.